montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Divorce Records Public in Montana?

 Yes.
 Montana divorce records are available in the public domain.
-However, only the spouses in a divorce and their legal counsels may obtain complete divorce decrees.
+However, only the spouses in a divorce and their legal counsel may obtain complete divorce decrees.
 Other individuals may only receive informational copies confirming the legal status of the divorce from the District Court Clerk (record custodian) where the divorce was granted.

 Even though divorce records are considered public records, there are exceptions.
 Due to the sensitive nature of divorce paperwork and privacy concerns, the parties in a divorce may appeal to the Montana Family Court to seal some or all of the proceedings records.
 If a judge grants the motion, the records are sealed and are only accessible to the parties named on the record and their counsels or legal representatives.